Connect with others who understand.

 Written by Sarah Winfrey

-Duchenne muscular dystrophy (DMD) is a neuromuscular disease that weakens muscles over time.
-As the condition progresses, using a wheelchair becomes necessary.
-Other assistive devices can also help make daily life easier.
+Duchenne muscular dystrophy (DMD) is a neuromuscular condition that causes muscles to weaken over time.
+As the disease progresses, many people eventually need a wheelchair to get around.
+Other assistive devices can also make everyday tasks easier and help maintain independence.

-If you or your child is adjusting to a wheelchair, or if you’re having problems using one you already have, this article has information and tips to help.
+If you or your child is adjusting to a wheelchair or you’re having problems using one you already have, this article has information and tips to help.
 Your wheelchair should be comfortable, keep your body properly aligned, and help you access all the places you want to be.

 Why Choose a Wheelchair To Help With DMD Mobility Issues?

-Duchenne muscular dystrophy is caused by genetic differences that affect a protein called dystrophin.
-This protein works to keep muscle cells healthy and whole.
-People with DMD experience muscle weakness and other muscle problems due to the dysfunction of the dystrophin protein.
+Duchenne muscular dystrophy is caused by genetic differences that affect a protein called dystrophin, which works to keep muscle cells healthy and whole.
+People with DMD experience muscle weakness and other muscle problems due to the dysfunction of this protein.

 DMD is a progressive disease, meaning muscles get weaker over time.
-The exact way that DMD progresses is different for each person.
-Most children with DMD first show signs of muscle weakness and other problems early in life.
+The exact way DMD progresses differs for each person.
+Most children with DMD first show signs of muscle weakness and other issues early in life.
 Over time, they experience more problems in their muscles.
-Later on, DMD can affect other muscles, such as the heart and lungs.
+Later on, DMD can affect muscles such as the heart and lungs.

 As muscle weakness increases, people with Duchenne muscular dystrophy will eventually need a wheelchair and other adaptive technologies for their safety and independence.
 Once walking becomes difficult with DMD, you’ll have to explore mobility aids — like a wheelchair — that best fit your or your child’s needs.

 The age at which a person with DMD needs a wheelchair varies.
-Most people will start using one between the ages of 10 and 12.
-Before that, a child with DMD may only need a wheelchair for long distances, and use other mobility devices the rest of the time.
+Most people will start using one between ages 10 and 12.
+Before that, a child with DMD may need a wheelchair only for long distances and use other mobility devices the rest of the time.

-Over time, they’ll likely need to use a wheelchair and other assistive devices more often.
-Eventually, they’ll use a powered chair all of the time.
+Over time, they’ll likely use a wheelchair and other assistive devices more often.
+Eventually, they’ll need a powered chair all the time.
 By age 13, most people with DMD use a wheelchair consistently.

-Here are some things to consider when looking for a wheelchair.
+Here are some factors to consider when looking for a wheelchair.

 Manual vs. Powered Wheelchairs